arthrod/modal-for-noobs/.github/CONTRIBUTING.md

 Most code changes will require new unit tests.
-Even bug fixes require unit tests, since the presence of bugs usually indicates insufficient tests. newdotfiles tests live in the directory `tests`, which contains many files, each of which contains many unit tests.
+Even bug fixes require unit tests, since the presence of bugs usually indicates insufficient tests. modal-for-noobs tests live in the directory `tests`, which contains many files, each of which contains many unit tests.
 When adding tests, try to find a file in which your tests should belong;
 if you're testing a new feature, you might want to create a new test file.